 Cisendone – ‘the hill of a man named Cissa’ – was mentioned in Domesday Book and St Mary’s church appears in Merton Priory records of 1174.
 Chessington Hall was built in the early 16th century and from the 1750s it was home to the playwright Samuel Crisp.
 The novelist Fanny Burney was a frequent guest at the hall and wrote part of her second novel, Cecilia, in the summerhouse during the early 1780s.

-Chessington Hall was rebuilt in 1832 and St Mary’s church was restored and enlarged in 1854, incorporating elements from most of the preceding seven centuries.
+Chessington Hall was rebuilt in 1832.
+Shown in the photo above, St Mary’s church was restored and enlarged in 1854, incorporating elements from most of the preceding seven centuries.
 Chessington Court lay to the north, across a mile of open farmland.

 Stimulated by the opening of the Kingston by-pass in 1927, private and municipal housing began to fill the fields – and soon replaced Chessington Court.

 In 1931 Chessington Zoo was created in the 65-acre grounds of Burnt Stub, a 19th-century house built on the site of a predecessor that had been burnt down to a stub by Parliamentarians during the Civil War.

 The zoo sent a baby elephant to attend the opening of Chessington South station in 1939.
 Later in the same year, George VI opened RAF Chessington as a barrage balloon centre for the defence of London.
 The base was used throughout the Second World War and was subsequently converted to military medical use.